lemon65/lemon_bot_twitch_irc/README.md

 * '!battle <target>' -- gathers a random pokemon attack and formats it as <user> attacks <target> with <attack>
 * '!help' -- displays the github readme file

+USER-Command Spam Control ->
+* Bot has a built in timeout, so each user can only send one command per 60 seconds

+Admin Commands ->
+* '!toggle' -- Turns off all commands for the channel, note the XP counter is still running.

 Credit To -- >
   * Lemon65 and my father -- > "know alot about a little and a little about a lot" -- David (2013)